emissary-ingress/community/README.md

 [slack-url]:     https://a8r.io/slack
 [slack-join]:    https://img.shields.io/badge/slack-join-orange.svg

 Emissary Ingress is an open source ingress controller for Kubernetes built on Envoy Proxy.
-Originally known as the [Ambassador API Gateway](https://www.getambassador.io), Emissary is part of the [Cloud Native COmputing Foundation](https://cncf.io)
+Originally known as the [Ambassador API Gateway](https://www.getambassador.io), Emissary is part of the [Cloud Native Computing Foundation](https://cncf.io).

-# Community
+## Community

 This is a place for Emissary community related material.
 You can find information on the project governance, community meetings, and a list of all the project maintainers.